rsvim/rfc/2-EventLoop/4-ImportModule.md

 });
 ```

-In this way, it's actually a `Promise` and must be async.
+In this way, it's actually a `Promise` and must be async, i.e. the `then` code block will have to run in next tick until the module is been resolved.